CrossRef/rest-api-doc/rest_api.md

 ## Meta
-### Learning about performance or avialability problems
+### Learning about performance or availability problems

 Note that we generally post notice any ongoing performance problems with our services on our twitter feeds at [CrossRefOrg](https://twitter.com/CrossrefOrg) and [CrossRefSupport](https://twitter.com/@CrossrefSupport).
 We also report them on our [support site](https://support.crossref.org/hc/en-us).
 You might want to check these to see if we are already aware of a problem before you report it.

-### Reporting performance or avialability problems
+### Reporting performance or availability problems

-Report performance/avialability at our [support site](https://support.crossref.org/hc/en-us).
+Report performance/availability at our [support site](https://support.crossref.org/hc/en-us).

 ### Reporting bugs, requesting features ###